learn-co-curriculum/dsc-big-data-introduction/README.md

-Regardless of business or consumer the perspective, Recommendation systems have been immensely beneficial.
-Big data is the driving force behind Recommendation systems.
-A typical Recommendation system cannot do its job without sufficient data and big data supplies plenty of user data such as past purchases, browsing history, and feedback for the Recommendation systems to provide relevant and effective recommendations.
-In a nutshell, even the most advanced Recommenders cannot be effective without big data.
+Recommendation systems have been immensely beneficial for both businesses and consumers.
+Big data is the driving force behind recommendation systems.
+A typical recommendation system cannot do its job without sufficient data and big data supplies plenty of user data such as past purchases, browsing history, and feedback for the recommendation systems to provide relevant and effective recommendations.
+In a nutshell, even the most advanced recommendations cannot be effective without big data.

 ### So what's next?